Home

 After completing the outline you will then focus on the real work of putting in the details by blending in the shadows.

-Most art schools will teach you how to draw faces by "mapping" it using generic measurements based on the relationship between the nose, mouth, ears and eyes.
+Most art schools will teach you how to draw a face by "mapping" it using generic measurements based on the relationship between the nose, mouth, ears and eyes.

 This information should be learned and practiced by all portrait artists.
 Don't forget however, that the end result will produce a generic face, looking more like a store mannequin than a real person.